TheOdinProject/curriculum/nodeJS/express/environment_variables.md

 #### Environment variables and deployment

-When you deploy an app, since your repo will not contain your `.env` file, you will have to research how your chosen deployment provider handles setting environment variable values.
+When you deploy an app, since your repo will not contain your `.env` file, you will have to research how your chosen Platform as a service (PaaS) handles setting environment variable values.
 Typically, there will be a way via their website interface, but otherwise, always check their documentation!

 </div>